Arbonne

 It happens more frequently than you’d think.

-This type of bait and switch, plus the 99% failure rate factor leaves us no choice but to not recommend dealing with Arbonne.
+This type of bait and switch, plus the 99% failure rate factor leaves us no choice but to not recommend dealing with them.

 Much less its unethical reps.

-This is just another MLM or network marketing business that should be avoided.
+This is just another network marketing business that should be avoided.